-Not only can it be healing to express how the crime has affected you, but you can help the young person face up to what they’ve done and turn their life around.
+Not only can it be healing to express how the crime has affected you, but you can help the young person or rangatahi face up to what they’ve done and turn their life around.

 More often than not, that’s exactly what happens.
-Most young people want to put things right and your involvement will greatly increase the chance of a positive outcome.
+Most young people or rangatahi want to put things right and your involvement will greatly increase the chance of a positive outcome.

 We can provide advice and support to prepare you for the family group conference and answer any questions or concerns you have.

 The young person, their family or whānau and others will be there to listen and help create a plan that can help put things right.
 And we’ll do everything we can to make you feel safe, and ensure you’re treated with respect and your opinions are heard.